nuagenetworks/vspkdoc/rst/doc/v3_2/nuvport.rst

 - ``address_spoofing`` (**Mandatory**): Indicates if address spoofing is ENABLED/DISABLED/INHERITED for this vport Possible values are INHERITED, ENABLED, DISABLED, .

-- ``peer_operational_state``: Operational State of the VPort - RUNNING/SHUTDOWN for peer in mc lag scenarios.

 - ``description``: Description for this vport

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level